LeaVerou/lea.verou.me/blog/2023/going-lean/index.md

 Also, WP seems to continue recording trackbacks even if they are not displayed anywhere.
 Turns out I had hundreds of thousands of spam trackbacks, which I spent hours cleaning up (it was quite a meditative experience).
 In the end I got the total comments + trackbacks from 290K down to 26K which reduced the size of the XML export from 210 MB to a mere 31 MB.
-This did not fix the parsing issue, but allowed me to simply open the file and delete the problematic comments manually.
+This did not fix the parsing issue, but allowed me to simply open the file in VS Code and delete the problematic comments manually.
-It also fixed the uptime issues I was having: I never got another "Error establishing a database connection" error after that, despite taking my sweet time to migrate.
+It also fixed the uptime issues I was having: I never got another "Error establishing a database connection" error after that, despite taking my own sweet time to migrate (started in April 2023, and finished in July!).
 Ideally, I wish WP had an option to export without comments, but I guess that’s not a common use case.

 While this importer is great, and allowed me to configure the file structure in a way that preserved all my URLs, I did lose a few things: